sherlockq/gatsby-blogsite/src/markdown-pages/2020-02-07-approaches-to-installing-ubuntu-along-with-windows-10.md

 A sacrifice of USB disk is required in this step.

-My experience in this part was mediocre.
-Please try a different tools mentioned in the official tutorial. (<https://askubuntu.com/questions/52963/how-do-i-set-windows-to-boot-as-the-default-in-the-boot-loader)>
+Following the recommended burning tool in the official tutorial works well. (<https://askubuntu.com/questions/52963/how-do-i-set-windows-to-boot-as-the-default-in-the-boot-loader)>

 ### Reboot and Install